 Granlund was coming over from Minnesota where he had just posted 49 points in 63 games and seemed poised to enter his prime with the arrow pointing straight up.
 While a promising prospect, Fiala was completing the final year in his rookie season deal and had scored 32 points in 64 games by last’s season’s deadline.
 Additionally, the Predators were among the top teams in the Western Conference in 2018-19 — trading for a proven scorer should have made them the favorites to win the conference.

-Fast-forward a year and observed reality completely flipped expectations on their head.
+Fast-forward more than a year and observed reality completely flipped expectations on their head.
 Granlund has failed to produce for the Predators as a top-line winger while Fiala flourished for the Wild, immediately capitalizing on his pedigree by becoming the team’s leading scorer in the shortened 2019-20 season.

 At the time of the trade, Poile stated: